Residential · Soft-Wash & Rejuvenation

 Protects Granule Adhesion

 Heavy algae and moss buildup holds moisture against the shingle surface, accelerating the loss of ceramic granules that protect the underlying asphalt mat from UV.
-Soft-wash chemistry kills the biology at the root rather than removing today's surface growth — letting the shingle dry out and continue performing the way it was designed to.
+Soft-wash chemistry kills the biology at the root and rejuvenation restores the asphalt oil that binds granules to the mat in the first place — two halves of the same protection.

 Manufacturer-Approved Method